Growthy

 In this article

 You've watched the demos.
 Smooth animations.
 Big accuracy claims.
 A pricing page that hides the per-client math.
-Then you open a real client file, and the tool starts coding rent as "office supplies" and you start over.
+Then you open a real client file, and the tool starts coding rent as "office supplies," and you start over.

 AI accounting software is a real category in 2026.
 The tools are not the same.
 Some replace QuickBooks or Xero as your system of record.
 Some sit on top and speed up review.
-Some are managed services that put humans in front of the AI.
+Some are managed services that put humans in front of the software.
 The buyer's question changes based on where you sit: a new founder with one bank account, a bookkeeper running 22 clients, or a CPA firm with 35 monthly books.

 What is AI accounting software in 2026?